wovo/torsor/readme.md

 wouter@voti.nl

 ------------------------------------------------------------------------------
-## introduction
+## Introduction

-This very small library is a tool to use the type system to prevent a class of erroneous operations.
+This very small library used the type system to help you prevent a class of erroneous operations.
-It can also help to make an API simpler.
+It can also help to make an API simpler and more elegant.

-As I se it, a torsor is mathematical abstraction over a group (a set of values with associated operations) that assigns a special meaning to one value.
+As I see it, a torsor is mathematical abstraction over a group (a set of values with associated operations) that assigns a special meaning to one value.